testinggospels/camouflage-docs/docs/http.md

 Allows you to setup compression options provided by [compression middleware](https://www.npmjs.com/package/compression#options).
 Read more on usage in the [compression](#compression) section.

-###### _addHook = (route: string, event: "onRequest" | "beforeResponse" | "afterResponse", fn: CamouflageHook): void_
+###### _addHook = (route: string, event: "onRequest" | "beforeResponse" | "afterResponse", fn: CamoflageHook): void_

-Apart from the camouflage helpers, ability to create custom helpers, camouflage allows you to add hooks to specific routes.
+Apart from the Camoflage helpers, ability to create custom helpers, Camoflage allows you to add hooks to specific routes.
 You can add hooks to listen to certain events and manipulate the request/response as you wish.

 Available hooks are:

-1. **onRequest**: `onRequest` hooks are executed as soon as camouflage recieves the request.
+1. **onRequest**: `onRequest` hooks are executed as soon as Camoflage recieves the request.
 You can use `onRequest` hooks to intercept the incoming request.
-You can either **make some changes to your incoming request object** and then let camouflage run the response builder on the modified request, or **bypass the camouflage response builder entirely** and send the response from within the hook itself without refering to any mock files.
+You can either **make some changes to your incoming request object** and then let Camoflage run the response builder on the modified request, or **bypass the Camoflage response builder entirely** and send the response from within the hook itself without refering to any mock files.
-2. **beforeResponse**: `beforeResponse` hooks are executed right before camouflage is about to send the response. `beforeResponse` hooks are useful when you want camouflage response builder to use the provided mock file to build a response, however you want to modify the response before it's sent.
+2. **beforeResponse**: `beforeResponse` hooks are executed right before Camoflage is about to send the response. `beforeResponse` hooks are useful when you want Camoflage response builder to use the provided mock file to build a response, however you want to modify the response before it's sent.
-3. **afterResponse**: `afterResponse` hooks are executed once camouflage has sent the response. `afterResponse` hooks is useful for logging or other such activities.
+3. **afterResponse**: `afterResponse` hooks are executed once Camoflage has sent the response. `afterResponse` hooks is useful for logging or other such activities.

 In the following section, you'll see how we can configure and use these hooks.

 ###### _start(): void_

 Self explanatory.
-Starts the camouflage http server.
+Starts the Camoflage http server.

 ###### _stop(): void_

 Self explanatory.
-Stops the camouflage http server.
+Stops the Camoflage http server.

 ###### _restart(): void_

 Self explanatory.
-Restarts the camouflage http server.
+Restarts the Camoflage http server.

 ## Hooks